+As you can see by the table, our system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by New York State.
-It should be noted that the action level for lead was not exceeded in the 50 samples collected in 2020.
-However, we provide the following information on lead in drinking water for those concerned:
+It should be noted that the action level for lead was not exceeded in the 50 samples collected in 2023.
+However, we are required to present the following information on lead in drinking water: